R-Ross414/compiler-construction-2020/Answers/test-2/test-2-answers.md

 ### Q1

 I allow myself to combine multiple shifts into one step so that ever shift is followed by a reduce.
+I only write out the answer for 2a.
+The answer for 2a can be obtained by replacing `++` by `--` and `*` by `-`, etc.

 |Stack| Input| Rule |
 |---:|:---| :--: |